lubianat/quali_phd/manuscript.md

 This work exemplifies the power of releasing Linked Open Data via Wikidata, and provides the biomedical community with the first semantically accessible, 5-star LOD dataset of cell markers, easily reachable from Wikidata's SPARQL Query Service (<https://query.wikidata.org/>).
 Alongside other case studies of biomedical data integration to Wikidata (see [@wikidata:Q105037759], it contributes with tools and practices to serve as basis for contributors.)
-The work also paves the way for reconciling of other databases for cell-type markers, such as CellMarker [@wikidata:Q56984510], labome [@doi:10.13070/mm.en.3.183], CellFinder [@wikidata:Q28660708] and SHOGoiN/CELLPEDIA [@https://stemcellinformatics.org/]) (if the owners give proper authorization).
+The work also paves the way for reconciling of other databases for cell-type markers, such as CellMarker [@wikidata:Q56984510], labome [@doi:10.13070/mm.en.3.183], CellFinder [@wikidata:Q28660708] and SHOGoiN/CELLPEDIA [@https://stemcellinformatics.org]) (if the owners give proper authorization).
 The approach we took here can be applied to any knowledge set of public interest, providing a low-cost and low-barrier platform for sharing biocurated knowledge in gold-standard format.

-## Wikidata Bib and a professional system for biocuration
+## Wikidata Bib and a professional system for biocuration {.page_break_before}

 ### Introduction

 Reading scientific articles is an integral part of the routine of modern scientists.
-Although several literature-management software are available [@wikidata:https://en.wikipedia.org/wiki/Comparison_of_reference_management_software], the process of reading is mainly artisanal.
+Although several literature-management software are available [@url:https://en.wikipedia.org/wiki/Comparison_of_reference_management_software], the process of reading is mainly artisanal.
 There are no standard guidelines on how to probe the literature organize notes for biomedical researchers.
 Thus, while reading and studying is a core activity, there are few (if any) protocols for the efficient screening of scientific articles.